Taki Toa Shield

 The Taki Toa Shield is an annual rugby union tournament played among semi-professional clubs and an invitational New Zealand Māori community team in Sydney, Australia.
 The event also includes a netball tournament, pōwhiri, haka and food stalls.

 The shield itself is a perpetual trophy awarded to the winning team, which is then returned the following year.
 The name Taki Toa is an abbreviation of the Māori phrase, "Te Rōpū Toa o Te Takitini Iwi Maori" meaning "The Brave Group of the Many Māori People".

 History

 In 1983, due to the growing number of New Zealanders playing rugby in Sydney, a competition was set up in accordance with traditional Māori sports competitions in New Zealand.

 The tournament was established by Manukau 'Manu' Nepia Sutherland, a former Waverley Rugby Club player, and other New Zealanders playing rugby in Sydney.

 There has been some perception that the tournament has been in decline in recent years, perhaps due to competition with other events such as the Pacific Unity Festival.

 The Shield

-Manu Sutherland's father Henare carved the shield, which stands over one meter tall and signifies the new migration of Māori and the coming together of Māori and Australians.
+Manu Sutherland's father Henare carved the shield, which stands over one metre tall and signifies the new migration of Māori and the coming together of Māori and Australians.